vyakhyarastogi/Bridge_Healthcare_Project/README.md

 - **Theme Fit:** Healthcare <br/>
-- **Future Enhancements:** We can add chatbots for usage instructions, rewards and coupons, future goal investment.
+- **Future Enhancements:** We can add chatbots for usage instructions.